roc-streaming/roc-toolkit/docs/sphinx/building/dependencies.rst

 .. warning::

-   If you want to install OpenFEC, it's recommended to use `our fork <https://github.com/roc-project/openfec>`_ or manually apply patches from it.
-Our fork is automatically installed when using ``--build-3rdparty=openfec`` option.
-The fork contains several bug fixes and minor improvements that are not available in the upstream yet.
+   If you want to install OpenFEC, it's highly recommended to use `our fork <https://github.com/roc-project/openfec>`_ or manually apply patches from it.
+The fork is automatically used when using ``--build-3rdparty=openfec`` option.
+The fork contains several bug fixes and improvements that are not available in the upstream.

 Development dependencies
 ========================